Azure/azure-sdk/_posts/2020-01-13-january-release.md

 The Text Analytics API is part of the Azure Cognitive Services suite of machine learning services that provides advanced natural language processing over raw text.
 It can be used for sentiment analysis, language detection, key phrase extraction and entity recognition (such as PII).

-One of the big changes in the v3.0 Text Analytics REST API that the new SDK supports is [*Named Entity Recognition*](https://docs.microsoft.com//azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-entity-linking).
-This takes unstructured text and returns a list of disambiguated entities within the provided text with links to more information on the web (like Wikipedia and Bing).
-Disambiguation is important here.
-For example, how do you determine whether "Mars" is being used as a planet or as the Roman god of war, or a chocolate bar?
+The new SDK supports [all the features](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/overview) of the new v3.0 REST API for Text Analytics.
+For example, you can detect the language that the text was written in, identify PII (personally identifiable information), extract key phrases, categorize concepts like places and people within the text, link to external sources (like Wikipedia or Bing) for disambiguation, and perform sentiment analysis.

 To use the Text Analytics SDK, first create a client.
 We'll use [C#](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/textanalytics/Azure.AI.TextAnalytics) for this months snippets, although the SDK is also available in [Java](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/textanalytics/azure-ai-textanalytics), [Python](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/textanalytics/azure-ai-textanalytics), and [JavaScript / TypeScript](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/textanalytics/cognitiveservices-textanalytics).
 To create a client: